TudorCosmin/Line-follower/README.md

 The robot's movement is controlled using a PID (Proportional-Integral-Derivative) controller, which guarantees precise and accurate movement.
 With its ability to effortlessly follow a line, this robot is truly in a class of its own.

+Also, I am grateful to have had [Petru](https://github.com/petrupetru) as my teammate for this hackaton.
+Together, we accomplished a great deal and I couldn't have done it without his contributions.

 **[Demo video](https://youtu.be/_vGBUvMccEI)**

 **Photo of setup:**